 These are just a handful of questions that are answered in this scene; Is this wrong?
-Absolutely not, there are not many other ways to present this information at this point in the story.
-The exposition is organically given; In certain genres, like a crime procedural, the dialogue will naturally be littered with exposition, as the characters are in a position where it is their job to present the facts.
+Not, there are not many other ways to present this information at this point in the story.
+The exposition is organically given; In certain genres, like a crime procedural, the dialogue will naturally be littered with commentary.
+The characters are in a position where it is their job to present the facts.

-The vast bulk of exposition is expected to be presented within the first 10 pages, which is roughly the first 10 minutes of the film.
+The vast bulk of exposition is expected to be submitted within the first ten pages, roughly the first 10 minutes of the film.
 However, it’s easy to fall into the trap of having expository dialogue fall into every other scene.
 The audience wants to find out information through action, not drawn out explanations.

-Listed below are a few methods that will help you with the placement of expository dialogue and also help you limit its use:
+Listed below are a few methods that will help you with the placement of expository dialogue and limit its use:

-- As mentioned above, in some genres it’s almost impossible to avoid heavy expositional dialogue because of the nature of the show.
-If you need to give a lot of exposition you could use a stock character that appears in an expository heady genre; a police officer, a teacher, a scientist.
+- As mentioned above, in some genres, it’s almost impossible to avoid heavy expositional dialogue because of the show’s nature.
+If you need to give a lot of exposition, you could use a stock character that appears in a heady expository genre; a police officer, a teacher, a scientist.

 - Make sure the protagonist is actively learning, rather than passively listening.

-- Exposition doesn’t have to be a monologue, keep it short and concise.
+- Exposition doesn’t have to be a monolog, keep it short and concise.

 - Remove any expositional dialogue that will be revealed organically later in the story.

 - Wait as long as possible before delivering the exposition.
-Deliver it on a moment of dramatic tension for maximum impact.
+Deliver it at a moment of dramatic tension for maximum impact.